MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/comparative/reactive/websockets/spring/README.md

 # Spring and WebSockets

 This project is based to [Spring Boot](https://spring.io/).

-The application provides an user interface where the user can see how many users are connected in that moment.

 Here, we have made use of [Spring WebFlux](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html) as well, because the reactive websocket is contained in Spring WebFlux.

 Now, we doesn't have [STOMP](https://stomp.github.io/stomp-specification-1.2.html#Abstract) or [SockJS](https://github.com/sockjs/sockjs-client) as in the imperative implementation because Spring doesn't provide this possibility.
-In this example, it uses the raw [WebSocket API](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-websocket-server)
+In this example, it uses the raw [WebSocket API](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-websocket-server).

 ## Set Up ⚙